 - Also: The Car Guide’s 2019 Best Buys: Honda Accord

 It’s equipped with an Atkinson-cycle 2.0-litre four-cylinder engine and two electric motors, which sends power to the front wheels.
-This powertrain produces a combined 212 horsepower, while the electric motor develops 232 pound-feet of torque.
+This powertrain produces a combined 212 horsepower, while the main electric motor develops 232 pound-feet of torque.
 There’s no conventional automatic transmission here, just an electronically controlled system that couples and decouples the gas engine to the drivetrain.

 That’s enough to quickly propel the Accord Hybrid up to speed, in relative silence, except when we mash the accelerator to the floor for merging onto the highway.
 In that case, as the engine can get a little noisy.

 As we drive along, the hybrid system shuts off the gasoline engine and turns in back on again, maximizing the use of the electric motor, which in turn lowers fuel consumption.
 We can also move along in full EV mode, either summoned automatically or by forcing it with the console-mounted EV button.
 It’s only effective over short distances and at slow speeds—limited by the lithium-ion battery’s capacity.